About

 SA`s e-tail challenges

-"We`ve all got to get much better at understanding what the Web can allow you to do [in interacting with the customer] - it`s taken us two years to understand the power of this medium."
+"We`ve all got to get much better at understanding what the Web can allow you to do [in interacting with the customer] - it`s taken us four years to understand the power of this medium."

-One of the new strategic initiatives is the call centre that Digital Planet will set up in the near future.
-Levy notes: "We should have done it ages ago.
-The click or call model is working all over the world."
+One of the new strategic initiatives is the call centre and customer relationship methodology that Digital Planet has set up.
+Watson notes: "The click or call model is working all over the world.
+Calls account for a lot of transactions noted as e-commerce.
+People love people, and relationships are what sales is about."

 Share